BruceEckel/WinterTechForum-hugo/content/travel/index.md

 1. Take the [Light Rail from Denver Airport to Union Station](https://www.denver.org/about-denver/transportation/airport-rail/) ($10.50).
+This is just under a 40-minute ride, and leaves every few minutes.
     It terminates at Union Station so there's no risk you will miss your stop.

 1. Take the [Bustang Outrider from Union Station to Crested Butte]( https://ridebustang.com/outrider/schedules/crested-butte-denver/) ($45).